 Olmsted Park or Franklin Park, Boston

-The second Saturday of every month (June - November) and sometimes other months too, weather permitting
+The second Saturday of every month (June - November), weather permitting.

 WHOSE HELP IS REQUIRED